julia-pascale/pascale-portfolio/finalproject_part3.md

 ![map 3](/censustracts_withpoverty.jpg)
 ![map 4](/distributionPOC.jpg)

-Once I figured out what was up with all of my joins (I realized I was joining 2020 census data to 2016 tracts, so there were lots of holes), my users did not respond to them anyway, so I only ended up using 2 maps. <br>
+Once I figured out what was up with all of my joins (I realized I was joining 2020 census data to 2016 tracts, so there were lots of holes), my users did not respond to most of the maps anyway, so I only ended up using 2 of them!
+They're in the shorthand site. <br>

 ### Finishing and polishing
 Now it was time to write the copy for the story, put it in shorthand, and tinker with it.
 Then I sent it to my original group of test subjects for their final thoughts, and found stock photos.
-[Here's the finished product.](https://carnegiemellon.shorthandstories.com/evictions-in-pittsburgh/index.html) I'm proud of how it came out.
+[Here's the finished product.](https://carnegiemellon.shorthandstories.com/evictions-in-pittsburgh/index.html) I'm proud of how it came out. <br>

+In closing, I care about evictions and housing insecurity and this project was a great opportunity for me to practice working with some messy datasets, make some maps, and to be creative about how to communicate about something that I care about and find interesting.

 [back to portfolio](https://julia-pascale.github.io/pascale-portfolio/)